-- 1 aware that Ms Anyadike-Danes was also aware of my -THE CHAIRMAN: And did you assume that because Dr Marcovitch 2 3 knew of this controversy that that would reach me?
-A. I assumed he wouldn't have recommended me if you thought 4 there was a problem about my evidence and that it would have reached you in that way.
-It has also been made 6 7 very public, so ...
-8 THE CHAIRMAN: Okay.
-I'm going to continue with the 9 evidence.
-There was an indication from DLS in 10 correspondence that it was considering judicial review of the fact that Dr Squier was going to give evidence.
-11 12 That was in correspondence some time ago and I will 13 accept Dr Squier giving evidence for the reasons which 14 have been set out in the correspondence.
-15 Ms Anvadike-Danes.
-16 MS ANYADIKE-DANES: You have produced reports on Claire's 17 case also for the inquiry.
-18 Yes, I have.
-19 Q. Just for reference purposes, the series number of those 20 reports is 236.
-I think you produced your first report, 21 dated 16 June 2012.
-Then you produced a supplemental 22 report, which is dated 18 June 2012, and that supplemental report started off and, in large part, 23 dealt with the analysis of tissues and slides, and 24 - 25 we can go into that a little bit for you to help us with
+- aware that Ms Anyadike-Danes was also aware of my -- - knew of this controversy that that would reach me? - 4 A. I assumed he wouldn't have recommended me if you thought

+THE CHAIRMAN: And did you assume that because Dr Marcovitch

+- 5 there was a problem about my evidence and that it would - 6 have reached you in that way.
+It has also been made - 7 verv public, so ... - 8 THE CHAIRMAN: Okay.
+I'm going to continue with the - 9 evidence.
+There was an indication from DLS in - 10 correspondence that it was considering judicial review - of the fact that Dr Squier was going to give evidence.

+That was in correspondence some time ago and I will - 12 That was in correspondence some time ago and I will - 13 accept Dr Squier giving evidence for the reasons which 14 have been set out in the correspondence. - 15 Ms Anyadike-Danes. - 16 MS ANYADIKE-DANES: You have produced reports on Claire's - 17 case also for the inquiry. - 18 A. Yes, I have. - 19 Q. Just for reference purposes, the series number of those - 20 reports is 236.
+I think you produced your first report, - 21 dated 16 June 2012.
+Then you produced a supplemental - 22 report, which is dated 18 June 2012, and that - 23 supplemental report started off and, in large part, - 24 dealt with the analysis of tissues and slides, and - 25 we can go into that a little bit for you to help us with your interpretation of that.
+2 Then you produced a further report on 22 August 2012, which was a supplemental report referred to as an addendum.
+In that, you were dealing with, again, the slides, on this occasion the slides you received, which had been reviewed by Dr Harding, which were in turn the slides originally provided by the pathologists, Dr Herron and Dr Mirakhur.
+And that report was in large part addressing -- and you also 10 brought in, if I can put it that way, Dr Philip Anslow